nulib/digital-collections/README.md

 ### End to end tests

 We use [Cypress](https://www.cypress.io/) for end to end tests.
-To start end to end tests, run:
+To start end to end tests with mock SSO authentication support, run:

 ```
-yarn cypress open
+yarn cypress:mock-auth
 ```

 ### Unit Tests